bogdanpolak/itdevcon9/CleanCodeInDelphi/notes/Mindworks.md

-# Medium.com - Mindorks blog
+# How to write clean code?
+Lessons learnt from "The Clean Code"

+**Medium.com - Mindworks blog**

 | | |
 | - | - |